 It’s terrific for making quick work of holes from seeds to bulbs to transplants and I like to drag it to make small furrows for planting.

-This one I bought on a whim when I saw it discounted in a Pinetree catalog years ago.
-They call it an Oriental Garden Tool and they still sell it for only $14.95.
-I’ve also seen it called E-Z Digger, Korean Hand Cultivator, and Ho-Mi with prices up to $22.50, but it’s the same product as far as I can tell.
+2. I bought this Oriental Garden Tool on a whim when I saw it discounted in a catalog years ago.
+I’ve also seen it called E-Z Digger, Korean Hand Cultivator, and Ho-Mi but it’s the same product as far as I can tell.

 Once you use this, you’ll wonder how you gardened without it.
-Really (and I’ve no affiliation with Pinetree or this product- I just love it and use it all the time).
+Really.
 This cuts through our clay soil without problems, easily gets rid of weeds, and makes holes and furrows for planting.
 It pretty much takes the place of a trowel for me in the garden beds.
-I find I used a straight trowel mainly for pots now.
+I find I use a straight trowel mainly for pots now.

 You can see that I’ve used mine a lot.
 And that sharp point?
 That’s the beauty of it- weeds in the cracks of walkways and between plants are toast with this.

 You do have to be careful with it, though.
-Just take my work for it.
+Just take my word for it.

-In a nutshell, they’re expensive.
+3. Lastly, I’ve waxed poetic about my Felco pruners here before, but in a nutshell, they’re expensive but worth it.
 I went through about 15 cheap ones before I succumbed to a sale and bought these.

 I should mention that the total of the cheap ones equalled about twice what the Felcos cost.
 Duh.